This post may contain affiliate sales links. Please read my disclosure policy.

 You aren’t going to believe how easy yet delicious this Chicken Piccata recipe is.
 Not to mention, it’s a quick dinnertime meal.
 Piccata refers to meat or fish that is sliced, sautéed, and served with a lemon, butter, and spiced sauce.
 This chicken dish is originally from Italy and is usually served with pasta but my chicken piccata is a classic US version with some of my own touches.
 I hope you enjoy it!

 You can get restaurant-quality chicken piccata with just a couple of ingredients and 30 minutes of your time.
-In fact, you might already have all of these ingredients in your pantry!
+Here are some notes about a few of the ingredients.

 - Flour – this helps the chicken brown fast without overcooking.
 It also helps thicken the sauce.
 If you need a gluten-free option, replace flour with cornstarch.